 Treating childhood blindness

 The reason for children’s poor access to ophthalmic facilities is the profound imbalance in the latter’s distribution.
 Most hospitals are located in India’s major urban centers.
-75% of the population, however, lives in remote villages, effectively cut off from modern medical care.
+Over 70% of the population, however, lives in remote villages, effectively cut off from modern medical care.
 Poverty, ignorance and lack of simple diagnostic tools in rural areas deprive children of the chance of early treatment.
 There is a clear humanitarian need for treatment and awareness of childhood blindness.